thatShashankGuy/thatShashankGuy/README.md

 - 👋 Hi, I’m @thatShashankGuy
-- 👀 I am a software developer based in New Delhi
+- 🇮🇳 I am a software developer based in New Delhi India
-- 🌱 I primarlity work with Javasript -Node and Go in backend these days, but have prior experience in python and Dot Net,
+- 🌱 I work with `Node` and `Go` in backend these days, but have prior experience in `Python` and `Dot Net`,
-- 👀 I do write and mantain UIs in React and Angular as well but have always been a backend focus developer .
+- 👀 I have written multiple enterprise grade User Interfaces `React` and `Angular` .
-- 🌱 I am fond of Go and tinker around with It to write some low level code will be happy to contribute to any Go centric project .
+- 🖥 I am fond of writing code in my free time will be happy to contribute to open source libaries .
-- 💞️ I’m looking to collaborate on  Javscript open source libaries  as well and have a lot of interests in openJs foundation projects
 - 📫 If ever wants to collaborate, please email me on shashankforworkshekhar@gamail.com

 <!---